Mourners pay final respects to Khmer Rouge 'Brother Number Two'

 Nuon Chea was not arrested until 2007.
 He was convicted alongside former titular head of state Khieu Samphan, who is appealing his sentence.

-They are among just a handful of former Khmer Rouge leaders to face justice in a country where deep divisions remain over the legacy of the murderous regime.
+They are among just a handful of former Khmer Rouge leaders to face justice in Cambodia, where critics say costly, drawn-out trials have failed to punish perpetrators.

+Pol Pot, who wanted to transform Buddhist-majority Cambodia into an agrarian utopia, died in 1998 without facing trial.

+Former Khmer Rouge foreign minister Ieng Sary and his wife also died before they could be tried.

 "Many other senior Khmer Rouge leaders were spared their day in court," Human Rights Watch said this week, calling on Prime Minister Hun Sen to push for more prosecutions.